-Blueberry muffins are a classic muffin staple and they make for a great breakfast or mid-day pick-me-up sweet treat.
+Blueberry muffins are a classic muffin staple and they make for a great breakfast or mid-day pick-me-up sweet treat that pairs perfectly with a cup of coffee.

 Moist with a great crumb texture and dotted with blueberries we’re taking this humble muffin to the next level by making them gluten-free and topping them with a wonderfully spiced streusel topping.